mparker2/mparker_phd_thesis/discussion/text.md

 We analysed publicly available Pol II ChIP-chip data [@Chodvarupu2012] to show that PG4 dense genes have altered Pol II profiles, with greater Pol II density at the TSS proximal end of genes and lower Pol II density at the TSS distal end, compared to the profiles of most over genes.
 This could be considered indicative of a slowing or pausing of Pol II over G4 dense regions under normal conditions, i.e. not in the presence of G4 stabilising agents.
 We did not see higher ratios of reads originating from nascent to mature mRNAs on PG4 dense genes, however, suggesting that this slowing does not naturally result in premature termination or degradation.
 Despite this, it is well documented that Pol II elongation speed affects co-transcriptional processes such as splicing, and so Pol II slowing by G4s may affect these processes.

 Work by Mullen et al. and others previously identified drought stress and hypoxia stress genes as containing greater levels of genic PG4s [@Mullen2010; @Mullen2012; @Yadav2017; @Andorf2014].
 They hypothesised that increased cellular potassium concentrations during drought might increase the stability of G4s.
 G4s might therefore act as a molecular switch to sense drought.
 Building on this, we found that drought stress downregulated genes contained higher levels of template stranded PG4s in their 5'UTRs.
 This geneset also overlapped with genes downregulated by NMM.
-This corroborates the evidence found by Mullen et al. and Yadav et al., and also suggests that the mechanism for drought responsiveness in these genes might be
+This corroborates the evidence found by Mullen et al. and Yadav et al., and also suggests that the mechanism for drought responsiveness in these genes might be Pol II stalling at G4s.

 A family of poly-proline rich protein-coding genes, called the Extensins, were identified as strongly downregulated by NMM.
 The Extensins were found to be extremely PG4 rich on the template strand, with a number of genes containing as many as 200 different overlapping PG4 registers.
 The Extensin repeat was analysed by CD Spectroscopy and found to form a G4 structure *in vivo*.
 We also found that Extensin genes are also downregulated by Berberine, another G4 binding agent, suggesting that downregulation is indeed caused by G4 stabilisation and not by any off-target effects.
 Furthermore, downregulation by NMM treatment was not affected by pre-treatment with the translation inhibitor cyclohexamide.
 Whilst this does not rule out regulation through post-translational effects such as phosphorylation of existing transcription factors, this is good evidence that NMM has a direct effect on Extensin gene expression, and is not simply affecting the expression of a transcription factor.